franktanah/cheatsheets/Git.md

 #### create a local Git repository from a directory
 git init

-git config --global user.name "Your Name" git config --global user.email you@example.com
+git config --global user.name "Uli Hitzel" git config --global user.email uli.hitzel@gmail.com

 ##### tell git command to cache your credentials so you won't have to type them each time